A letter to Satan

 The Language of Angels

-I've been told by people who have claimed to have seen miracles, such as blind eyes, open them, deaf ears, unstopped, according to them you know, people walking out of wheelchairs, even the dead, coming back to life.
-I spoke to people who were there when a man supposedly died and was God raised him back to death.
+I've been told by people who have claimed to have seen miracles, such as blind eyes opened and deaf ears, unstopped, according to them you know, I spoke to people who were there when a man supposedly died and was God raised him back to death.

 ALEC: What did you think when, when you were first hearing that?